 Areas of counselling I deal with

-£35 for the first session, subsequent sessions cost £65 per 50 minute session.
+£75 per session (50 minutes).
+I offer limited concessions for those who may find this too expensive.
 Payment by cash or online Banking (BACS, Faster Payments, etc) after every session please.
 I request a minimum of 24-hour notice for cancellations or the full session fee will apply.

 Sessions are normally 50 minutes long across all presentation problems except PTSD which may occasionally involve 1-2 longer sessions involving higher fees, in which case these will be discussed with you and planned in advance.

 Format of sessions:

 Typically face-to-face, short or longer-term.
 In exceptional circumstances sessions over Skype may be arranged.
 Often, a course of therapy involves 6-12 sessions but sometimes more may be needed.
 To manage the duration of therapy, I will regularly review and discuss our therapeutic progress with you in an open and transparent manner and we will decide together whether more sessions will be helpful.
 In the early stages of therapy we will set therapy goals to guide our work and help us remain focused on what we aim to achieve.

 When I work

 Tuesdays, 5pm-9pm, or by appointment.